Boneset – Eupatorium Perfoliatum: Edible & Medicinal Uses of an Underrated Wild Plant

 Common Elderberry – Sambucus Canadensis

-Common elderberry is possibly the epitome of edible and especially of medicinal wild plants.
-If I had to pick one, elder is The One.
+Common elderberry (Sambucus canadensis) is possibly the epitome of edible and especially of medicinal wild plants.
+If I had to pick a favorite medicinal plant, elder is the one.
 Its been called “a medicine chest of its own” and “a pharmacy of its own”.
 I’m excited to finally cover elderberry!
-I use the syrup and cough drops every winter to …
+I use the syrup and …

 Read more